bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-restore-volume-backup.md

 If you want to restore the backup to a new volume then select the `CREATE A NEW VOLUME` option and click on `Restore Backup`.

+> Note: If you are trying to restore an encrypted backup we recommend first
+> creating a new volume with the `encrypted` volume type and then restoring
+> the backup to the new volume.
+(See step 4b)

 **Step 4b (Restoring to an existing volume)**
 Select the volume you want to restore the backup to and click on `Restore Backup`.